Lemonade Inc. (LMND) Stock: A Closer Look at the Analyst Ratings

+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 4 rating it as “sell.”

+The average price predicted by analysts for LMND is $18.15, which is $4.66 above the current price.
 The public float for LMND is 48.29M and currently, short sellers hold a 26.72% ratio of that float.
-The average trading volume of LMND on May 02, 2023 was 1.19M shares.
+The average trading volume of LMND on May 05, 2023 was 1.17M shares.

-Lemonade Inc. (NYSE: LMND)’s stock price has plunge by 4.34relation to previous closing price of 10.84.
-Nevertheless, the company has seen a -2.92% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 11/03/21 that Insure-Tech Firm Lemonade to Offer Car Insurance

 Do You Know The Best Place To Find Gains In Volatile Markets?